granolocks/gabekoss.com/content/blog/2016-04-14-diving_head_first_into_software_defined_radio.md

 Distance coding: Pulse length 4
 ```

-That particular signal repeated quite often wiht some slight variations but it
+That particular signal repeated quite often with some slight variations but it
 doesnt look like the format was immediately recognized as a signature,
 nevertheless the structure of the packets is pretty clear and so I suspect with
 a bit more research I could figure out what in my neighborhood is broadcasting